-The double bar of the song cycle Plain Truths for baritone and string quartet having been slid into head-first, all that remained in the week before the deadline was to dust myself off with piano reductions of the two new songs.
+Having slid head-first into the double bar of the song cycle Plain Truths for baritone and string quartet, all I needed to do in the week before the deadline was to dust myself off with piano reductions of the two new songs.
 I had added them to the five from 2011, and also created a requested choral part.
 The veil over this new version will be lifted November 16th by baritone Randall Scarlata, the Newburyport Chamber Music Festival String Quartet, and The Candlelight Chorale.

 The deadline was September 1st.
 I forget now if that was my deadline or theirs.
-I remember the phrase “the choir would like it in September,” but I could be wrong, and rather than looking through all the emails, from the start I treated Sunday, September 1st as my drop-dead.
+I remember the phrase “the choir would like it in September,” but rather than looking through all the emails, I treated Sunday, September 1st as my drop-dead.

 I sent in the full score and piano reduction August 31st, and the individual string parts on the 1st.
-Along with the written music was a computer-generated recording.
-These digital audio approximations welter my ever-lissome vocal lines into one long “Arrr, ar, arrrrr…, ar, ar, ar, arrrr…,” the chorus, seeming to enter a tunnel with “Arrrarr…,” and the strings into metal wheels on rails, but they serve the purpose of a quick introduction.
-The musicians can also hear, beyond seeing Andantes or Quicklys or metronome markings on the score, what I think the tempos ought to be.
+Along with the written music I sent the computer-generated recording.
+These digital audio approximations welter my ever-lissome vocal lines into one long “Arrr, ar, arrrrr…, ar, ar, ar, arrrr…,” but they serve the purpose of a quick introduction.
+The musicians can also hear, beyond seeing Andantes or Quicklys or metronome markings, what I think the tempos ought to be.

 You’ve written, for instance, a high, repeated bit for the first violin, chirping an octave or two above everything else.
 Below that, the second violin plays a longer, languid phrase overlapping the first’s.
 On the bottom, the cello hops high, then very low, well under the viola, who has pride of place with a tune ranging up over the second violin at times, at other times meeting with the cello in surreptitious parallel thirds.

 Leaving aside the challenge of translating the character of four distinct lines played by four distinct voices onto the keyboard, some of the notes are simply impossible to play simultaneously by two human hands wielded by one person.
-They are too far apart, the notes are, that is.
-So what to do?
+The notes are too far apart.
+So, what to do?